 Self-Regulation and Governance

 Licensed Practical Nurses are health professionals regulated by the Health Professions Act (HPA).
-This legislation gives the CLPNA the ability to govern and regulate the profession of Licensed Practical Nursing in Alberta.
+This legislation gives the CLPNA the ability to govern and regulate the profession of Licensed Practical Nurses in Alberta.

 The HPA was implemented by the government to consolidate Alberta’s many health professions under one common piece of legislation rather than multiple health profession specific Acts.
 HPA legislation also increases public representation on CLPNA Council and in CLPNA complaint investigation and member discipline process.